The need for organisations to pay attention to the mental health of their employees has never been greater.

 Encourage managers to consider alternating the time of check-ins if needed, so that those who are also home-schooling children or caring for relatives can take part.
 Employees working on the frontline may not have time for frequent check-ins, but it’s really important that their manager keeps in touch regularly, so that they feel supported and know their efforts are appreciated.

-2. Help managers spot the signs of mental health issues
+2. Help managers spot the signs of employee mental health issues

 Make sure managers know the signs of stress, anxiety or depression so that they can pick up on them early and take appropriate action.
 It is undoubtedly harder to identify someone who is struggling when you are not seeing them face to face.
 But it is still possible to pick up on body language, behavior changes and subtle signals in the virtual environment (especially when using video calls).